john-4320/iPixel-Control/README.md

 # iPixel-Control
-* Only works with Google Chrome!!
+* Only works with Google Chrome and Microsoft Edge!!